ActiveEngagement/laravel-passendo/README.md

 ## Using the `TrackPassendoClicks` trait.

-If you are implementing the `\Actengage\LaravelPassendo\TrackPassendoClicks` trait, then you can use the `clicks()` helper to create and associate a method at once.
+If you are implementing the `\Actengage\LaravelPassendo\TrackPassendoClicks` trait, then you can use the `clicks()` helper to create and associate a model at once.

 ``` php